CDCgov/spheres-augur-build/README.md

 ## Workflow Maintenance

-The Nextstrain team constantly improvies the the Nextstrain workflow.
+The Nextstrain team constantly improves the ncov workflow.
 We recommend that you regularly update your ncov workflow to take advantage of new feature additions.
-This repo is no longer dependent on a specific nextstrain ncov augur distribution, so these build files can are compatible with Docker based Nextstrain workflows and can be updated independently of the ncov workflow.
+This repo is no longer dependent on a specific ncov distribution, so these build files are compatible with Docker based workflows and can be updated independently of the ncov workflow.

 ## CDC SPHERES build subsampling